pedrojunqueira/da-100/README.md

 		- Present Trend over time
 		- Options
 			- Axis, Value, Legend, Secondary axis and tooltips
-	- Pie charts, donut charts, and treemaps
+	- Pie charts, donut charts, and tree-maps
 		- Show relationship of the part in a whole
 		- Avoid presenting too many categories because it results in thin slices (or rectangles) that provide no added value to the user
 		- Options